Pricing

 What does the ongoing fee actually cover?

-Ongoing Advisory covers your planning, your strategy, and your investment management, with about two structured planning meetings a year and additional touchpoints as life decisions come up.
-Tax Membership through Talley Tax is optional and priced separately, and many families choose both.
+Wealth Advisory covers your planning, your strategy, and your investment management, with about two structured planning meetings a year and additional touchpoints as life decisions come up.
+Tax Advisory through Talley Tax is optional and priced separately as a monthly fee, and many families choose both.

 Why is there a $5,000 minimum?